katekolarikova/points_of_interest/README.md

+# PlaceMark - Point of Interest of Ostrava

+This aplication was developed for a course Advanced Full Stack Development at OTH.<br><br>
-Name: Katerina Kolarikova <br>
+Author: Katerina Kolarikova <br>
 Date: 27.
 7. 2022

-# PlaceMark - Point of Interest of Ostrava

-This aplication was developed for a course Advanced Full Stack Development at OTH.

 ## Goal

-Goal of this application is aloved users to discovered the interesting places of Ostrava.
-After the singup and login, user is able to display map with intersting places of Ostrava and display detail description of these places.
+Goal of this application is allowed users to discovere an interesting places of Ostrava.
+After the singup and login, user is able to display map with intersting places of Ostrava and display detail descriptions of these places.
 Also user is allowed to add these places, and delete or modify  pois (=points of interesrt) created by himself.
-At the bottom of this page is brief history of the city together with current weather forecast.
+At the bottom of the page there is brief history of the city together with current weather forecast.
 <br><br>
 Application also contains admin account.
 Admin can delete or modify every poi as well as every user.
-Also e can display statistics about the app or create new admins.
+Also he can display statistics about the app or create new admins.

+*User functions:*
+- Display map with pois
+- Add new poi
+- Modify/delete user's pois
+- LogIn/SignUp
+- Display statistics
+- Display weather
+- Filter pois on map

+*Admin functions:*
+- Modify/delete users
+- Modify/delete pois
+- Display statistics
+- Create new admins

 ## Used technologies
-There is a list of technologies used during the developing of the project.
-Please remember that all of these technologies are reuired for running the application.
-Please install every of them in case that you want to run application localy
+There is a list of technologies used during the development of the project.
+Please remember that all of these technologies are required for running the application.
+Please install all of them if you want to run application localy

 - node.js
 - eslint - npm install -D eslint, npm install -D eslint-plugin-import